platinasystems/goes/docs/Platina_Config_Guide_v0.1.md

 set.
 If a set is successful, Redis will return an integer 1.
 Otherwise Redis will return an error message.

-**Media Type**\
-Each port can be configured as copper or fiber mode.
-Copper mode is for QSFP28 media such as direct attach cable (DAC) where the switch ASIC serdes is driving the line directly.
-Fiber mode is for all other QSFP28 optical pluggable modules where ASIC serdes interacts typically with a CDR at the local QSFP28 module.
-100GE autoneg function and link training is only available in copper mode.

-Example:

-    hset platina-mk1 vnet.xeth1.media copper

-    hget platina-mk1 vnet.xeth1.media
-    copper

-**Speed**\
-Each QSFP port supports 1GE, 10GE, 20GE, 25GE, 40GE, 50GE, and 100GE
-speeds, either in single port mode or breakout port mode.
-In this version, only 10GE, 25GE, 40GE, 50GE and 100GE modes are supported.
-If a speed is specified, the port will be fixed at that speed.
-If set to “auto” (applicable only if port is in copper media mode), the port will negotiate with neighbor switch to establish the speed.

-Example:

-    sudo goes stop && sudo ip link set xeth1 up && sudo ethtool -s xeth1 autoneg on && sudo ifconfig xeth1 10.0.1.47/24 && sleep 3 && sudo goes start

-    hget platina-mk1 xeth1.speed
-    auto

-    sudo goes stop && sudo ip link set xeth1 up && sudo ethtool -s xeth1 speed 100000 autoneg off && sudo ifconfig xeth1 10.0.1.47/24 && sleep 3 && sudo goes start

-    hget platina-mk1 xeth1.speed
-    100g

 **Stats Counter Update Interval**

 Stats counters such as transmit/receive packet counters, packet drops,